|

 - For help selecting courses, talk to your graduate program or faculty advisor.

-- Note that the Graduate School has enrollment requirements for minimum and maximum credits, often depending on whether you have funding such as a graduate assistantship.
+- Know the enrollment requirements for minimum and maximum credits; these depend on whether you have funding such as a graduate assistantship.

 - If you have enrollment questions, first explore the Enrollment Overview webpage.